-- Any material changes to our curriculum will be supported by a Communication Plan that will set out which student types are expected to be impacted by the changes. - 6.1.1 For qualification or pathway/study route withdrawals, this would include those current students who, for example, are registered for/linked to an affected qualification (including Access students) and students on a study break.
+- 6.1 Any material changes to our curriculum will be supported by a Communication Plan that will set out which student types are expected to be impacted by the changes. - 6.1.1 For qualification or pathway/study route withdrawals, this would include those current students who, for example, are registered for/linked to an affected qualification (including Access students) and students on a study break.
 For module withdrawals where the structure of a qualification is impacted, this would include those current students who, for example, are registered for/linked to a qualification for which the withdrawn module is compulsory. - 6.1.2 We will inform you as soon as possible after the relevant committee approval if there are to be material changes to your study.
 The purpose of such communication will be to outline your rights and responsibilities, to explain the changes, notice periods and timescales, and to inform you how to seek further advice on your options to make appropriate study choices.
-A dedicated team of advisors will ensure that you are provided with relevant, individual and consistent advice that reflects your individual needs, characteristics and circumstances. - We publicise our SPP to current and potential students by publishing it on the Open University website together with our Conditions of Registration, Fee Rules, Refund and Compensation Policy and other student policies and regulations.
+A dedicated team of advisors will ensure that you are provided with relevant, individual and consistent advice that reflects your individual needs, characteristics and circumstances. - 6.2 We publicise our SPP to current and potential students by publishing it on the Open University website together with our Conditions of Registration, Fee Rules, Refund and Compensation Policy and other student policies and regulations.
 This means that the SPP is accessible to all students and potential students.
 Undergraduate and taught postgraduate students are signposted to the policy and regulations site from the Help Centre (the central resource available to all students to support their studies) and StudentHome (student-specific portal).
-PGR students are signposted from the Graduate School Network site.

-Version number: 1.1 Approved by: Office for Students Effective from: February 2019 Date for review: February 2021

-- 6.3 We have consulted with our students on this SPP.
+Postgraduate Research students are signposted from the Graduate School Network site. - 6.3 We have consulted with our students on this SPP.
 The SPP is incorporated into our annual review cycle of all registration-related documentation.
+In the case of significant, material change to this SPP, which may happen after the SPP is triggered and changes to procedure are recommended as a result, students will be consulted on any significant revisions.

+Version number: 1.0 Approved by: Office for Students Effective from: November 2023 Date for review: November 2024

-In the case of significant, material change to this SPP, which may happen after the SPP is triggered and changes to procedure are recommended as a result, students will be consulted on any significant revisions. - 6.4 We will ensure that our staff are aware of the implications of our SPP through: - Publication of the SPP to all staff (including Associate Lecturers) on Open University intranet pages; - Ongoing briefings, training and advice about Consumer Protection Law and Competition and Markets Authority Guidance (CMA); - Information about teach-out, CMA compliance and the SPP being included in the Curriculum Management Guide for staff involved in curriculum management and development. - 6.5 We will also engage with our Open University Students Association and (Research) Graduate School when it is likely that the SPP will need to be triggered and inform them of any developments.
+- 6.4 We will ensure that our staff are aware of the implications of our SPP through: - Publication of the SPP to all staff (including Associate Lecturers) on Open University intranet pages; - Ongoing briefings, training and advice about Consumer Protection Law and Competition and Markets Authority Guidance (CMA); - Information about teach-out, CMA compliance and the SPP being included in the Curriculum Management Guide for staff involved in curriculum management and development. - 6.5 We will also engage with our Open University Students Association and (Research) Graduate School when it is likely that the SPP will need to be triggered and inform them of any developments.